 Each week the class will be assigned a number of studio problems.
 You will work on and complete these problems as a team during the class period.
 The studio problem solutions will take the form of a short writeup and usually a computer program.
-Each team will submit a solution in electronic form by the end of class; solutions are due at 4:45 PM.
+Each team will submit a solution in electronic form by the end of class; solutions are due at 5 minutes before the class ended.
 The studio problems will be graded for correctness; computer programs will be graded for functionality and style.
 All members of the team will receive the same grade for the studio problems.